Kingdom Plantae Examples, Classification and Characteristics

 PTERIDOPHYTES (FERNS)

-Pteridophytes or ferns are grown in most of the gardens for their beautiful leaves.
+Pteridophytes, or ferns, are grown in most gardens for their beautiful leaves.
 They bear well-formed leaves, stems, and roots, but do not produce flowers and seeds.
-Their leaves produce small rounded bodies on their undersurface.
+Their leaves produce small, rounded bodies on their undersurface.
 These bodies contain tiny spores, which are capable of producing plants.
 When leaves fall or these spores get scattered and reach the soil, they produce new plants.
 It is important to note that spores are not seeds.

 Click here to download – Classification of the Kingdom Plantae with characteristics and examples